tuwien-csd/fundify/CONTRIBUTING.md

 #### How Do I Submit a Good Bug Report?

-We use GitHub issues to track bugs and errors.
-If you run into an issue with the project:
+If you run into an issue with the project, go to FUNDify's [contact page](https://fundify.arisnet.ac.at/contact) to report the bug.
+Please include the following information in your report:

-- Go to FUNDify's [contact page](https://fundify.arisnet.ac.at/contact), select *Error Report* in the **Category** field and complete the form.
+- **Category**: Select _Error Report_ as the **Category** in the contact form.
-- Explain the behavior you would expect and the actual behavior.
-- Please provide as much context as possible and describe the *reproduction steps* that someone else can follow to recreate the issue on their own.
+- **Description**: Give us a clear description of the bug.
+- **Steps to Reproduce**: Provide a detailed step-by-step description of how to reproduce the bug (e.g. text inputs).
+- **Expected Behavior**: Describe what you expected to happen.
+- **Actual Behavior**: Describe what actually happened.
-- Provide the information you collected in the previous section.
+- **Your Environment**: Provide information about your environment like:
+  - Operating System and Version
+  - Browser and Version
+  - Device
+- **Stack Trace**: Provide a stack trace of the bug if available.

 ### Suggesting Enhancements